Grand Prismatic Spring: History

 The first records of the spring are from early European explorers and surveyors.
 In 1839, a group of four trappers from the American Fur Company crossed the Midway Geyser Basin and made note of a "boiling lake", most likely the Grand Prismatic Spring, with a diameter of 300 ft.
 In 1870 the Washburn–Langford–Doane Expedition visited the spring, noting a 50 ft geyser nearby (later named Excelsior).

 Color

-The bright, vivid colors in the spring are the result of microbial mats around the edges of the mineral-rich water.
+The bright, vivid colors in the spring are the result of microbial mats of thermophilic bacteria around the edges of the mineral-rich water.
 The mats produce colors ranging from green to red; the amount of color in the microbial mats depends on the ratio of chlorophyll to carotenoids and on the temperature gradient in the runoff.
 In the summer, the mats tend to be orange and red, whereas in the winter the mats are usually dark green.
-The center of the pool is sterile due to extreme heat.

 The deep blue color of the water in the center of the pool results from the intrinsic blue color of water.
 The effect is strongest in the center of the spring, because of its sterility and depth.